MicrosoftDocs/cognitive-toolkit-docs/articles/Build-your-own-image-classifier-using-Transfer-Learning.md

 You can use the `TransferLearning_Extended.py` script with your own images.
 Here is what you need:

 1. `class_mapping` - An array containing the names of your categories, e.g. `['wolf', 'sheep']`
-2. `train_map_file` - A text file that contains per line first an image url and tab separated the corresponding category index, e.g. `0` for wolf or `1` for sheep:
+2. `train_map_file` - A text file that contains per line first an image URL and tab separated the corresponding category index, e.g. `0` for wolf or `1` for sheep:
 3. `test_map_file` - A text file the maps test images to their corresponding category.
-For unkown categories in test images use `-1` as categroy index.
+For unknown categories in test images use `-1` as category index.

 The script can generate all three items above for you if you structure your images in the following way: